The only way to get over the pain is to face it, embrace it, hug it and learn the lessons embedded within it.

 … the psychological and spiritual practice of diving deep into your inner self for the purposes of self-exploration, self-understanding, healing, and spiritual transformation.

-Healing emotional trauma, therefore, is a vital part of our awakening journeys of Soul Work as spiritual wanderers.
+Healing emotional trauma, therefore, is a vital part of our awakening journeys of Soul Work as lone wolves and seekers of our true path in life.

 We often embark on this healing quest in stages five and six of the spiritual wanderer’s journey.